“Wealth isn’t primarily determined by investment performance, but by investment behavior.” – Nick Murray

 With the broad U.S. stock market once again at or around all-time highs it’s worth noting that a true buy and hold strategy has never failed to work.
 Investor behavior has failed a buy and hold strategy.

 In fact, a study from the Federal Reserve showed that a strategy that followed mutual fund flows (what investors actually did) underperformed a simple buy and hold strategy (what investors should have done) by up to 5% a year.
 Over 7 years the total performance difference was as high as 40%.

 It also makes sense to define what a buy and hold strategy really is.
 No one starts out with a pile of money to make a single purchase and then holds on for dear life.
 Investors make contributions over time and eventually take distributions for spending purposes.

-A more realistic interpretation is buy & hold…and then buy & hold and buy & hold some more.
+A more realistic interpretation is to buy & hold…and then buy & hold and buy & hold some more.
 It’s not guaranteed to work in the future, but I can think of much worse strategies.
 Is it an easy approach?
-No. Like all investment approaches it can be feast or famine depending on where we are in a given cycle.
+No. Like all investment approaches, it can be feast or famine depending on where we are in a given cycle.

 The problem is perspective more than anything.
 We all want to earn high returns without taking any risk.
 Charlie Munger has the counter-argument to Dr. Lo on how to think about stock market losses: